What is the Coordinated Community Support Programme?

 Improving access to crisis support schemes

-Too often people 'bounce around' between different services trying, but failing, to access crisis support.
+Too often people 'bounce around' between different services whilst trying to access crisis support.

-The coordinated community support programme tackles this by increasing the accessibility to local crisis support provision for those who need it, and by supporting local services to directly help people accessing crisis support – rather than just signposting them on to another organisation.
+The CCS programme tackles this by increasing the accessibility to local crisis support provision for those who need it, and by supporting local services to directly help people accessing crisis support – rather than just signposting them on to another organisation.